 To test the methods, hypothetical IPD were generated from 30 hypothetical patients, in which each individual’s HRQL values were recorded while in a ‘worse’ health state U2 and a ‘better’ health state U1.
 We assume that means and standard errors of U1and U2 would be reported, but the covariance would not be.

 The ‘true’ joint uncertainty of the mean values of U1 and U2 was determined by bootstrapping: the pairs of observations from each of the 30 patients in the original dataset are repeatedly resampled with replacement, and the mean values of U1 and U2 recorded.
 Doing this 1,000 times produces a set of IPD-derived PSA results.
 These IPD-derived PSA results were considered considered the gold standard against which the PSA produced by each of the methods can be compared.
-We assume that the more similar the PSA produced by one of the methods is to that produced by the bootstrapping procedure, the more appropriate it should be considered to be for handling this form of monotonicity.
+We assume that the more similar the PSA produced by one of the methods is to that produced by the bootstrapping procedure, the more likely it should be considered appropriate to be for handling this form of monotonicity.
 It is assumed that there are no missing observations, and so for each patient there is a record of their U1 state and U2 state.

-The individual patient data (IPD) are provided in the appendix in Table A1, and the corresponding scatter plot for these data is shown in Figure 1.
+The IPD are provided in the appendix A in Table A1, and the corresponding scatter plot for these data is shown in Figure 1.
 Note that monotonicity applies in all cases as all points are below the diagonal line.

 [Figure 1 about here]